SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 This license governs how the code can be used, and it is important to ensure that the correct license is used to avoid any legal issues.
 A resource such as SPDX can be used to help identify a suitable license.

 Using the pragma keyword, you specify the Solidity version that you want the compiler to use.
-In this case, it should be higher than or seven and lower than nine.
+In this case, it should be higher than seven and lower than nine.
 It is important to specify the version of the compiler because Solidity changes constantly.

 Next up, we define an `IERC20Token` interface which enables us to interact with the celo stablecoin (cUSD).